A queen and her corgis: Elizabeth loved breed from childhood

 Princess Diana once called them a “moving carpet" always by her mother-in-law's side.
 Stubby, fluffy little dogs with a high-pitched bark, corgis were the late queen's constant companions since she was a child.
 She owned nearly 30 throughout her life, and they enjoyed a life of privilege fit for a royal pet.

 Elizabeth’s death last week has raised public concerns over who will care for her beloved dogs.
-Some speculate they will be sent off to live with other royal family members, while others say this task might be given to palace staff.
+But Sky News reported Sunday, according to a palace spokesman, the corgis will go live with Prince Andrew and his ex-wife Sarah Ferguson.

-“One of the intriguing things people are wondering about at the funeral is whether a corgi is going to be present,” said Robert Lacey, royal historian and author.
+“One of the intriguing things people are wondering about at the funeral is whether a corgi is going to be present,” said Robert Lacey, royal historian and author of “Majesty: Elizabeth II and the House of Windsor.''
 “The queen’s best friends were corgis, these short-legged, ill tempered beasts with a yap that doesn’t appeal to many people in Britain, but was absolutely crucial to the Queen.”

 Elizabeth’s love for corgis began in 1933 when her father, King George VI, brought home a Pembroke Welsh corgi they named Dookie.
 Images of a young Elizabeth walking the dog outside their lavish London home would be the first among many to come over the decades.